On the Northcott property for special values of L-functions: Special values inside the critical strip

 as shown in \cite[Lemma~3.7]{hi07}.
 Recent works of Hindry \cite{hi07}, Hindry-Pacheco \cite{Hindry_Pacheco_2016} and Griffon \cite{Griffon_2018_LMS,Griffon_2018_JNT,Griffon_2018_JTNB,Griffon_2019} on the analogue of the Brauer-Siegel estimate for abelian varieties show that the numerator of \eqref{eq:Northcott_BSD_ratio} is also expected to be comparable (in some cases) to $H(A)$.
 Hence it is necessary to gain further evidence in order to be able to decide if a Northcott property for the special value $L^\ast(A,1)$ associated to abelian varieties holds in some cases.
 In particular, both the numerator and denominator of the ratio \eqref{eq:Northcott_BSD_ratio} appear to be comparable (in some cases) to $H(A)$.
 This makes it extremely difficult to prove, or even expect, a Northcott property for the special value $L^\ast(E,1)$.
 In fact, the heuristics proposed by Watkins in \cite{Watkins_2008} provide some evidence to expect that $L^\ast(E,1)$ does not satisfy a Northcott property.
 Indeed, Watkins's work predicts the existence of infinitely many elliptic curves $E$ defined over $\mathbb{Q}$ for which $\lvert \Sha(E/F) \rvert \, R_{E/F}$ is bounded (see in particular \cite[\S~4.5]{Watkins_2008}).

 In the case of elliptic curves, one knows from \cite{ahp18} that the following inequality holds

-where $h := \max\{1,h(j(E))\}$ is a quantity comparable with the stable Faltings height (see for instance \cite[Lemma~3.2]{Pazuki_2018}), and $r_{E/F} := \operatorname{rk}(E(F))$.
+where $r_{E/F} := \operatorname{rk}(E(F))$ and $h := \max\{1,h(j(E))\}$.
+Here $h(j(E))$ is the absolute logarithmic Weil height of the $j$-invariant $j(E) \in F$ (see \cref{ex:Weil_height}), which is comparable with the stable Faltings height of $E$ (see for instance \cite[Lemma~3.2]{Pazuki_2018}).
 The inequality \eqref{eq:AHP_inequality} shows that a part of the right hand side of \eqref{eq:bsd_formula_new} can indeed be related to some height, even if this relation is too weak to conclude (even assuming the validity of the Birch and Swinnerton-Dyer conjecture) that the special value $L^\ast(E,1)$ satisfies a Northcott property.